Anatrachyntis simplex

 Anatrachyntis simplex is a moth in the family Cosmopterigidae.
 It is found on Egypt, La Réunion, Gambia and the United Arab Emirates, Cyprus, Morocco, Portugal, Spain, India and China.
-It is recorded infrequently in Great Britain through accidental importation in pomegranates.
+It is recorded infrequently in the United Kingdom through accidental importation in pomegranates.

 The wingspan is about 10 mm.
 In Europe, adults have been recorded in August and October.
 In the tropics there are multiple generations per year.